dk/Prima/README.md

 Description
 ===========

-PRIMA is a general purpose extensible graphical user interface toolkit with a rich set of standard widgets and an emphasis on 2D image processing tasks.
+PRIMA is a general-purpose extensible graphical user interface toolkit with a rich set of standard widgets and an emphasis on 2D image processing tasks.
 A Perl program using PRIMA looks and behaves identically on X11 and Win32.